How to Get Along with Colleagues

 10. Be cautious with social media

 Popular social media such as Facebook or Instagram are mostly used for casual conversations or chit-chats.
-However, if you use social media to connect with your co-workers, it doesn’t mean that the conversations there can be as casual as if you were talking to a school friend.
+However, if you use social media to connect with your co-employees, it doesn’t mean that the conversations there can be as casual as if you were talking to a school friend.

 The fact that you don’t use corporate mail doesn’t mean that you can neglect the general rules of professional communication.